Mysorean rockets

-Mysorean rockets were an Indian military weapon, the iron-cased rockets were successfully deployed for military use.
-The Mysorean army, under Hyder Ali and his son Tipu Sultan, used the rockets effectively against the British East India Company during the 1780s and 1790s.
+Mysorean rockets were an Indian military weapon.
+The iron-cased rockets were successfully deployed for military use.
+They were the first successful iron-cased rockets, developed in the late 18th century in the Kingdom of Mysore (part of present-day India) under the rule of King Hyder Ali.
+The Mysorean army, under King Hyder Ali and his son King Tipu Sultan, used the rockets effectively against the British East India Company during the 1780s and 1790s.
+According to James Forbes.
 Their conflicts with the company exposed the British to this technology further, which was then used to advance European rocketry with the development of the Congreve rocket in 1805.

 Technology and deployment

-There was a regular rocket corps in the Mysore Army, beginning with about 1,200 men in Hyder Ali's time.
+There was a regular rocket corps in the Mysore Army, beginning with about 1,200 men in King Hyder Ali's time.
 During the Second Anglo-Mysore War, Colonel William Baillie's ammunition stores are thought to have been detonated by a stray rocket at the Battle of Pollilur in 1780, which contributed to British defeat in the battle.
-At Pollilur rockets restricted East India Company vanguard movement, skimming along the surface, lacerating troops, and in one specific instance, shattered an Ensign's leg.
+At Pollilur, rockets restricted East India Company vanguard movement, skimming along the surface, lacerating troops, and in one specific instance, shattered an Ensign's leg.
 With rocket bombardment and harassment, East India Company forces were caught in a double envelopment movement by Mysore cavalry, encircled and routed.